karloscarweber/KonaScript/wren/wren_build.md

 ### Scanner design:
 The Scanner scans for tokens, produces a linked AST tree, and then emits Valid Wren code.
 Its' the first step to a fully functional parser in *C* to replace Wren's front end.
 But of course the first step is to Scan for tokens and to display the syntax tree.

-Parser, scans/lexes code to produc tokens.
+Parser, scans/lexes code to produce tokens.
 * Make Parser
 * Parser accepts code
 * parse scans code to produce tokens

+Compiler
-* Compiler accepts tokens to produce bytecode
+* Compiler accepts tokens to produce pseudo code
-* Recompiler accepts bytecode to produce recompiled code.
-(JIT step way later?)
+* Pseudo code is optimized to produce Byte Code
+* Byte Code is sent to the VM with a bow to be run.

 The target is the wren VM.
-So Wren bytecode is the eventual output.
+So Wren Byte Code is the eventual output.
+Which I think is great.
+We can focus on the front end for a while knowing we have a reliable backend waiting for us.
+Additionally, there are a lot of features of the Wren VM, that we can use creatively to achieve the ergonomics we're looking for.